HelloTinyWorld/dsa4262/README.md

 Replace `/path/to/your/private_key.pem` with your SSH private key path, and `<ronin-server-address>` with the actual server address.

+Before connecting, please increase the Ronin server disk space to at least 100GB and upgrade the machine to have at least 4GB of RAM to ensure smooth operation.

 2. Clone this GitHub repository

 Once logged in, run: